-Whenever research materials are transferred into or out of Penn, a Material Transfer Agreement (MTA) must be completed and signed by an authorized Office of Research Services (ORS) Penn representative.
-In response to your feedback, ORS has streamlined the process by which Penn faculty may transfer materials to or from researchers at external organizations.
+Whenever research materials are transferred into or out of Penn, a Material Transfer Agreement (MTA) must be completed and signed by an authorized Penn representative.

-This website enables the Penn faculty to initiate their MTA request.
-If you are a PENN PI and would like to initiate a MTA please submit through our Research Inventory System (RIS) click here (PennKey Authentication Required).
+The Research Inventory System enables the Penn faculty to initiate their MTA request.
+If you are a PENN PI and would like to initiate a MTA please click here (PennKey Authentication Required).

 If you are an external party and would like to initiate a MTA request please contact the PENN Principal Investigator (Penn Directory: https://medley03.isc-seo.upenn.edu/directory/jsp/fast.do) and copy ORS at email@example.com.